GoogleCloudPlatform/policyscanner/README.md

 # Installation

 You will need to deploy this app to App Engine to use it.
+Also, you will need to create an organization.

 1. Set-up Google Cloud to deploy the scanner.
   1. Create a new project for the scanner by going to the